Debby96/verbose-robot/README.md

 Hello everyone!
 This is a test project.

-I wrote this from Chromium via GitHub.
+I wrote this from Chrome via GitHub.